 Applicants must first submit an expression of interest.
 Shortlisted applicants are then invited to interview.

 Full details can be found in Guidance for applicants.

 You can apply for any amount but will be expected to demonstrate that the sum is reasonable and proportionate in relation to the type and number of works you propose to collect.

 The allocation for professional development is ringfenced at 10% of the total sum awarded.

 Please note that we retain the right to award a reduced grant for either planned acquisitions or professional development at our own discretion.

-The New Collecting Awards have been made possible by a number of generous individuals and trusts including the Esmée Fairbairn Foundation, the Ruddock Foundation for the Arts, the Wolfson Foundation, the Headley Trust, the Vivmar Foundation, the KMF Maxwell Stuart Charitable Trust and the Coral Samuel Charitable Trust.
+The New Collecting Awards are made possible by a number of generous individuals and trusts including the Esmée Fairbairn Foundation, the Wolfson Foundation, the Ruddock Foundation for the Arts, the Headley Trust, the KMF Maxwell Stuart Charitable Trust, the Coral Samuel Charitable Trust and the Vivmar Foundation.